ichbinbenni/MineConnectAppPublic/ReadMe.md

 (So don't write: java -jar Path/To/Folder/MineConnectServer.jar)

-### Troubleshoting
+### Troubleshooting

-#### Can't connect Server and Plugin:
+#### Server and plugin cannot be connected:

-Currently MineConnect needs two open ports: 4711 and 4713.
-So make sure both ports are open.
+MineConnect currently requires two open ports: 4711 and 4713, so make sure both ports are open.

-#### Don't receive Push-Notification:
+#### No push notification received:

-You reveice Push-Notification if you enabled it in your settings on your app.
-To reveice a notification a diffrent player has to join(or leave or die or write a message).
-You don't get notifications for your self.
+You have to allow it in the app and you can set the type of notifications in the app.
+Another player must join (or leave or die or write a message) to receive a notification.
+You will not receive notifications for yourself.